 You’ll need to be sure that visible discoloration is from a stain that will respond to whitening products.
 If tooth enamel is severely eroded, you may need a cosmetic treatment other than whitening.
 If you have receding gums, the exposed roots may appear yellow, but whitening won’t make them whiter.

-Visiting Dr. Braymen, a recognized cosmetic dentist for a whitening procedure has several advantages beyond getting a professional exam and cleaning prior to whitening.
+Visiting Dr. Braymen, a recognized cosmetic dentist for a whitening procedure has several advantages beyond getting a professional exam and cleaning before the teeth whitening treatment.
 First, you can be sure that Dr. Brayman will protect your lips and gums so they’re not irritated by the bleaching agent.
 Second, the procedure used in her office – Philips Zoom – produces better results more quickly.
 And finally, even people with sensitive teeth should be able to tolerate the Zoom process.

 The Zoom procedure uses a whitening gel together with the Zoom WhiteSpeed light, which speeds up the process by helping the bleaching agent break up stains.
 After 15 minutes, the gel is removed so Dr. Brayman can check the results.
 Most people need three gel applications, so the entire treatment only takes 45-60 minutes.

-Not sure what is cosmetic dentistry and if it is right for you?
-Please call our cosmetic dentist office at 212-505-0295 or schedule an appointment online.
+Are you looking for an effective “best teeth whitening near me” or you’re not sure what is cosmetic dentistry and if it is right for you?
+Please call our cosmetic dentist’s office at 516-340-6012 or schedule an appointment online.
 We will be happy to answer all your questions.
+Everyone is welcome in our Long Island, NY dental clinic including the residents of Woodbury, Syosset, Oyster Bay, Huntington, Melville, and Plainview.

-The laser itself used in laser whitening may seem like it could possibly be unsafe, but in reality it poses very little threat.
-The gums are covered with the rubber coating, which protects from any negative effects of the laser.
+The laser itself used in laser whitening may seem like it could be unsafe, but in reality, it poses very little threat.
+The gums are covered with a rubber coating, which protects from any negative effects of the laser.
 Rubber shields can also protect your tongue and cheeks.
 Again, the procedure is always supervised by a dental professional, so you do not have to worry about anything being done incorrectly.

 Any pain that you might experience through teeth whitening would be very minor and temporary as well.
 The two most common side effects of teeth whitening are sensitive teeth for a short period of time during the procedure, and irritation of the gums and other soft tissue in the mouth.